 - 7.4 The proposal helps to support strong, vibrant and healthy communities, by providing up to 502 dwellings.
 The applicants have confirmed that that 40% of the dwellings would be affordable and the tenure would be 75% affordable rented and 25% shared ownership.
 There has been a significant amount of discussion over the mix and type of affordable homes important to create sustainable communities.
 To date a mix has not been agreed however officers consider that with further negotiation a mix could be agreed and this could be delegated to the Head of Planning and Chairman of Planning Committee to agree.
-The proposed affordable housing will provide a substantial contribution to meeting housing need. - 7.5 The development will provide a range of facilities and services on site to support the population.
-A primary school will be delivered unless the school on Site B delivers first.
+The proposed market and affordable housing will provide a substantial contribution to meeting housing need. - 7.5 The development will provide facilities and services on site to support the population.
+A primary school will be delivered unless the school on Site B Wallingford delivers first.
 Primary school costs will be met from CIL and or S106 depending on the status of development on Site B and the policy on planning obligations.
 An enhanced bus service and supporting infrastructure will be provided.
-Within the site the development will provide allotments, play areas, a teenage play facility and an informal playing field as well as informal open space and amenity routes.
-The population should also have good access to town centre facilities, through the provision of all of the pedestrian and cycle links.
+Within the site the development will provide allotments, play areas, a teenage play facility and as well as informal open space and amenity routes.
+Provision for a playing field will be met off site or possibly on site if the school is not required.
+The population should also have good access to town centre facilities, provided all of the pedestrian and cycle links are secured.
 Taking into account the overall provision for social needs the scheme will provide a substantial level of housing including 40% affordable housing and essential infrastructure for new residents.
 This will promote healthy communities fulfilling the social role required by the NPPF and should be afforded significant weight.